• Skip to main content

 • Cut the bottom side of the lobster shells then carefully remove the tail meat in one piece

-• Boil 2 tbsp water in a large frying pan then immediately start adding butter, 1 tbsp at a time.
+• Boil 2 tablespoon water in a large frying pan then immediately start adding butter, 1 tablespoon at a time.
 Whisk butter until melted between each addition.
 Do not boil the butter, you want it to be around 180°F

 • Once all the butter is melted, add the lobster tails.
 Cook for 2 minutes each side, covering the pan for the last 1-2 minutes.
 I used 4-8oz lobster tails